PLAN DETAILS

 What happens if an account owner or beneficiary passes away before a certificate is redeemed?

-When opening an account, you must designate a beneficiary and appoint a successor owner.
+When opening an account, you must designate a beneficiary, and you may appoint a successor owner.
 A successor owner assumes ownership of the account with all the rights of the original account owner in the unfortunate event that the original account owner passes away.

 In the event of a beneficiary’s death, the account owner has two options: